Can someone sue you for a car accident in Florida?

 How Do You Prove a Car Accident Was Not Your Fault ?
 Take pictures.
 All cellphones now have cameras.
 Exchange contact information.
 While obtaining contact information from the other driver will not help prove his negligence, you will need it to file a claim.
 Contact the police.
 Speak to witnesses.
 Retain an attorney.

-Why is Florida a no fault state?
+Is Florida a no fault accident state?

 How much should I sue for pain and suffering?